All Episodes

 Well, actually, prior to 2009, but 2009, the most recent, where we didn't do anything.

-So we're gonna selectively choose.
+So we're going to selectively choose.

 We will selectively choose who it is that we support demanding democracy.

-This is uh pure cherry pick.
+This is pure cherry pick.

-Guardian UK, U.S. and world wrong footed by Mubarak, as White House tries to keep up.
+Guardian, UK, U.S. and world wrong-footed by Mubarak as White House tries to keep up.

 Now, this is a story published, of course, before Mubarak turned over the country to the military.

-Well, that the second revolution, what will that be?
+The second revolution, what will that be?

 Will the military engage now in a military dictatorship?